mutungapeter/mutungapeter/README.md

 ## About Me
- Hi, I’m Peter Mutunga
+Hi, I’m Peter Sikuku

 I'm a passionate software developer developing scalable and delightful applications.
 - Ask me about anything
--  How to reach me mutungapetrah@gmail.com/+254796652879
+- How to reach me: mutungapetrah@gmail.com / +254796652879

 ## My Tech Stack